Bruce Lee: Possible causes of death

 In a 2018 biography, author Matthew Polly consulted with medical experts and theorized that the cerebral edema that killed Lee had been caused by over-exertion and heat stroke; heat stroke was not considered at the time because it was then a poorly understood condition.
-Furthermore, Lee had his underarm sweat glands removed in late 1972, in the apparent belief that underarm sweat was unphotogenic on film.
+Furthermore, Lee had his underarm sweat glands removed in late 1972, in the belief that underarm sweat was unphotogenic on film.
 Polly further theorized that this caused Lee's body to overheat while practicing in hot temperatures on May 10 and July 20, 1973, resulting in heat stroke that in turn exacerbated the cerebral edema that led to his death.

 In an article in the December 2022 issue of Clinical Kidney Journal, a team of researchers examined the various theories regarding Lee's cause of death, and concluded that his fatal cerebral edema was brought on by hyponatremia, an insufficient concentration of sodium in the blood.
-The authors noted that several risk factors predisposed Lee to hyponatremia, including excessive water intake, insufficient solute intake, alcohol consumption, and use or overuse of multiple drugs which impair the ability of the kidneys to excrete excess fluids.
+The authors noted that several risk factors predisposed Lee to hyponatremia, including excessive water intake, insufficient solute intake, alcohol consumption, and use or overuse of multiple drugs that impair the ability of the kidneys to excrete excess fluids.
 Lee's symptoms before his death were also found to closely match known cases of fatal hyponatremia.

-In July 2025, the Hong Kong TVB program "Ctrl+F The Truth" concluded that Lee died of sudden unexpected death in epilepsy, based on opinions from medical experts, after other causes of death including cerebral edema caused by aspirin allergy, which was suspected by the court, were considered unlikely.
+In July 2025, the Hong Kong TVB program Ctrl+F The Truth concluded that Lee died of sudden unexpected death in epilepsy, based on opinions from medical experts, after other causes of death, including cerebral edema caused by aspirin allergy, which had been suspected by the court, were considered unlikely.
 It was presumed that a lack of professional knowledge or attempts to protect Lee's legacy hid the true cause of his death at the time.